anko/hudkit/readme.md

  - `callback(err, monitors)`: a function called when the request completes:

    - `err`: `null` if successful.
 Otherwise, an `Error` object.
-   - `monitors`: If successful, contains an Array of `{x, y, width, height}` objects, representing the dimensions of your monitors.
+   - `monitors`: If successful, contains an Array of `{name, x, y, width, height}` objects, representing the device names and dimensions of your monitors.

 Return:  `undefined`